urban-plumber/urban-plumber.github.io/qanda/index.md

 > **Q:** Is spinup compulsory?

 **A:** No, but highly recommended to allow soil hydrology to reach local conditions based on historical rainfall.
 If the 10-year spinup is a) not feasible, or b) not useful for your model, you may chose a shorter spinup.
-The submission checking system (modelevaluation.org) will expect a netcdf over the full simulation period (spinup+analysis).
-To use that system begin the netcdf at the beginning of "time_coverage_start" and fill with the missing_float (\_FillValue)
+The submission checking system (modelevaluation.org) will expect a netCDF over the full simulation period (spinup+analysis).
+To use that system begin the netCDF at the beginning of "time_coverage_start" and fill with the missing float value (\_FillValue or missing_value in netCDF).

 > **Q:** Should automatic (repeating) spin up be used?